kratisto/docs/pages/web_cloud/email_and_collaborative_solutions/zimbra/migrate_mxplan_to_zimbra/guide.en-gb.md

 > [!primary]
 >
-> If you already have an Zimbra email address, go to [Migrate emails with OVH Mail Migrator](#step12).
+> If you already have a Zimbra email address, go to [Migrate emails with OVH Mail Migrator](#step12).

 First, create an email address with a temporary name.
 For example, you can create the address `contact2@mydomain.ovh`{.action} if you need to migrate the address `contact@mydomain.ovh`{.action}.